 Miniature Herefords No longer selling these.
 Go

-to the nz hereford associatation website for a list of members.
+to the NZ Hereford association website for a list of members.

-8 hectare block in Tuakau, about 65Km south of Auckland central.
+situated on an 8 hectare block in Tuakau, about 65Km south of Auckland

-The farm extends down to the Waikato River to the south with some
+central.
+The farm extends down to the Waikato River to the south

-good flat ground but also steep country.
-We also have a direct marketing
+with some good flat ground but also steep country.
+We also have

 By Graham Hunkin